Skip to main content

 Keith Wright, Treasurer

-Keith is the Chief Accounting Officer at EverWest, where he leads a team of accounting and finance professionals and serves on the Diversity, Equity and Inclusion Steering Committee.
-Prior to joining EverWest he led the accounting team at a publicly traded health care company and worked as an auditor at EY and a regional accounting firm.
+Keith is the Chief Financial Officer at EverWest, where he oversees the accounting, finance, human resources, and corporate services functions, and serves as the Executive Sponsor of their Women’s Employee Resource Group.
+Prior to joining EverWest, he led the accounting team at a publicly traded healthcare company and worked as an auditor at EY and a regional accounting firm.
 Keith is passionate about education and the environment.
 He was recognized as an EY Top Tier Instructor and served as the Board President at Theatre of Youth, a non-profit organization focused on educating children through live theatre programs.
 Keith was also a volunteer instructor at Colorado Mountain Club, a non-profit organization that provides educational programs focused on safe and sustainable practices for enjoying the outdoors.
 Keith is excited to be part of the EcoRise team and contribute to advancing its mission.

 Rodrigo Leal